the eastern edge of North America, including the latitudes of Virginia, was displayed on the first map to use America as a place name

 The oldest continuously-settled city in North America may be Mexico City, with a history dating back nearly 700 years to the founding of Tenochtitlan by the Aztecs.

 The oldest continuously settled city founded by Europeans in the New World is Santo Domingo in the Dominican Republic, dating back to 1496.
-St. Augustine in Florida has been occupied steadily since 1565, 42 years before the Susan Constant, Discovery, and Godspeed arrived in the Chesapeake Bay and sailed upstream to initiate Jamestown.
-(The French started Quebec in 1608, and the "official" date of Spanish settling at Sante Fe in New Mexico is 1610.)2
+The oldest continuously settled city founded by Europeans on the North American continent is St. Augustine in Florida.
+It has been occupied steadily since 1565, 42 years before the Susan Constant, Discovery, and Godspeed arrived in the Chesapeake Bay and sailed upstream to initiate Jamestown.

 Santo Domingo on the island of Hispaniola was founded in 1496, more than a century before Jamestown